The Conjuring 2: Plot

 While staying at the Hodgson residence, Ed and Lorraine consult other paranormal investigators, including Maurice Grosse and Anita Gregory, on the legitimacy of the case.
-Gregory presents video evidence of Janet wrecking the kitchen on purpose, thereby discrediting the haunting.
-Based on this, Ed and Lorraine decide to leave, believing the family is lying for fame.
-However, they discover that the spirit of Wilkins is only a pawn being manipulated by the true demon, the powerful nun, who is seeking to break Janet's will.
-Lorraine realizes that her abilities had been blocked by the nun, preventing her from grasping the truth of Janet's possession.
+Gregory presents video evidence of Janet wrecking the kitchen intentionally, thereby discrediting the haunting.
+Unsure of whether to believe the haunting is real or the family is lying for fame, Ed and Lorraine leave, only to soon discover that Wilkins' spirit is only a pawn being manipulated by the true demon, the nun, who is seeking to break Janet's will.
+Lorraine's abilities had been blocked by the nun, preventing her from grasping the truth of Janet's possession.

-Ed and Lorraine quickly return to the Hodgson residence and find Janet possessed and the rest of the Hodgsons locked outside the house.
-Ed ventures inside alone and finds Janet at the window, ready to commit suicide.
-He manages to grab Janet in time, but is close to falling.
-Lightning strikes the tree in the yard, turning it into the stump that impales Ed in Lorraine's vision.
-Lorraine finds her Bible in which she wrote the demon's name – Valak.
-She addresses the demon by its name, successfully condemning it back to Hell.
-Janet is freed of its possession, and Lorraine pulls her and Ed to safety.
+The couple quickly returns to the Hodgson residence and finds Janet possessed, standing at the window, ready to commit suicide.
+Ed grabs Janet but is close to falling.
+Lightning strikes the tree in the yard, turning it into the stump that impaled Ed in Lorraine's vision.
+Lorraine finds the Bible where she wrote the demon's name – Valak.
+She addresses the demon by its name, gaining dominion over it and successfully condemning it back to Hell.
+Janet is freed of her possession, and Lorraine pulls her and Ed to safety.

 After returning home, Ed adds an item to his and Lorraine's collection – a haunted "Crooked Man" zoetrope toy owned by Peggy's youngest child – placing it beside April Perron's music box and the Annabelle doll.